carbonhubhongkong/carbon_hub/README.md

 # Carbon Hub

-A comprehensive carbon footprint tracking and reporting application built with Next.js, React, and MongoDB.
+A comprehensive carbon footprint tracking and reporting application built with Next.js, React, and client-side IndexedDB storage.
+The application runs entirely offline with all data persisted in the user's browser.

 ## Features